mqtt-tools/mqttwarn/README.md

 ### `ssh`

-The `ssh` service can run commands over ssh with a specified user/password.
+The `ssh` service can run commands over SSH with a specified user/password.
 The output is ignored for now.

+Note: using this module requires specifying a username and a password which can be used to login to the target system.
+As such, your `mqttwarn.ini` configuration file should be well protected from prying eyes!
+(This applies generally, for other target specifications with credentials as well.)

 ```ini
 [config:ssh]